EcomGraduates/loom-downloader/README.md

 ## Usage

+### Download a Single Video

-To download a video from loom.com, run the following command, replacing the URL with the URL of the video you want to download:
+To download a single video from loom.com, run the following command, replacing `[VideoId]` with the actual video ID from the URL:

 ```
 node download.js --url https://www.loom.com/share/[VideoId]